 An increasingly common factor among marijuana stocks to buy is that the underlying companies emphasize the holistic nature of the cannabis plant, and not just its stereotypical use.

 That distinction carries through with Trulieve Cannabis (OCTMKTS:TCNNF).
-A company that primary focuses on the Florida dispensary market, Trulieve helps demystify medical cannabis, as well as provide patients with the assistance they need.
+A company that primarily focuses on the Florida dispensary market, Trulieve helps demystify medical cannabis, as well as provide patients with the assistance they need.

-Like so many of the cannabis stocks we’ve covered, TCNNF stock has had a rough showing since the spring season.
-However, shares appear to have hit a bottom in late August, which might make the equity appealing to speculators.
+Like so many of the cannabis stocks we’ve covered, TCNNF stock has had a rough showing since the spring season of last year.
+However, shares hit a bottom in late August.
+Additionally, Trulieve’s equity is riding a support line that’s been in place since mid-October.

 Trulieve is one of the few cannabis players that’s consistently profitable in terms of operating and net income.
 That really separates TCNNF stock from its major competitors, as they’ve failed to satisfy Wall Street’s raised standards.
 At least this Florida-based dispensary is pulling in the numbers.